Elitch Gardens Theme Park

-Elitch Gardens Theme & Water Park, colloquially known as Elitch's (formerly known as Elitch Zoological Gardens, first and second incarnation of Elitch Gardens, Elitch Gardens - The Great Escape and Six Flags Elitch Gardens), is an amusement park in Denver, Colorado.
+Elitch Gardens Theme & Water Park, colloquially known as Elitch's (formerly known as Elitch Zoological Gardens, first and second incarnation of Elitch Gardens, Elitch Gardens – The Great Escape and Six Flags Elitch Gardens), is an amusement park in Denver, Colorado.
 It is owned by KSE Radio Ventures, LLC and operated by Premier Parks, LLC.
-Distinctive for being located in a downtown area, it is open April through October.
+It is open April through October.

 History

 Gurtler era (1994–1995)

 Satellite view from April 2004 (top of image faces north).
 New Half Pipe coaster under construction.
 (Lower left corner).

 As space was getting scarce at the original location of Elitch Gardens at 38th Avenue and Tennyson Street, the Gurtler family and their financial partners purchased a 67.7 acre plot of land in the Platte River valley near downtown Denver for $6.1 million in June 1994. $90 million was spent relocating some rides from the original park and construction of the new park, funded by a mix of public and private dollars and various loans.

 On October 1, 1994—the end of the 1994 season—the original park closed permanently and a majority of the rides were moved to the new property, which opened on May 27, 1995.
 Attendance was about one million the first year there, lower than the expected 1.2 million.
 Some notable rides at the park's opening were the original Carousel and Sidewinder roller coaster, relocated from the old park; and a new version of the Mister Twister, the Twister II.

-In October, 1996, the Gurtler family and its partners sold the park to growing theme park operator Premier Parks for $65 million.
+In October 1996, the Gurtler family and its partners sold the park to growing theme park operator Premier Parks for $65 million.